Snowflake-Labs/terraform-provider-snowflake/docs/index.md

 * Browser Auth
 * Private Key

-In all cases account, username, and region are required.
+In all cases account and username are required.

 ### Keypair Authentication Environment Variables